Efficient Bernoulli factory MCMC for intractable posteriors: Acknowledgements

 \section{Acknowledgements}

 Dootika Vats was supported by the National Science Foundation (DMS/1703691).
-Fl\'{a}vio Gon\c{c}alves would like to thank FAPEMIG, CNPq and the University of Warwick for financial support.
+Fl\'{a}vio Gon\c{c}alves thanks FAPEMIG, CNPq and the University of Warwick for financial support.
 Krzysztof {\L}atuszy\'nski is supported by the Royal Society through the Royal Society University Research Fellowship.
 Gareth Roberts is supported by the EPSRC grants: {\em ilike} (EP/K014463/1), CoSInES (EP/R034710/1) and Bayes for Health (EP/R018561/1).